 Prompt: Use stamps to print one or more different kinds of animal tracks in your journal and label them with the name of the animal.
 Older children can include information and illustrations about track patterns.

-Materials: journals, pencils, track stamps (created using Track Stamp Kit), inkpads.
+Materials: journals, pencils, crayons, track stamps (created using Track Stamp template and wood blocks); ink pads.

 TRACK STAMP STORIES (Grades 3-6)